Initialized empty Git repository in /path/to/repository/.git/

 $ git push origin master

-: Fetches and merges changes from a remote repository.
+git pull <remote> <branch>: Fetches and merges changes from a remote repository.

 Example: